hrshe/pulsar-analysis-package/README.md

 ## 1. MBR to Dynamic Spectrum
 The multi frequency data were recorded using RRI-GBT Multi-Band Receiver (MBR).
 The time varying voltage data from the MBR along with a header are saved in '.mbr' files.
-These '.mbr' data files are to be placed in [MBRData](MBRData) directory for processing.
+These '.mbr' data files are to be placed in [MBRData directory](MBRData) channel wise (as shown below) for processing.

+<ins>MBRData</ins>
+  |--> ch01
+  |--> ch02
+  |--> ch03
+  |--> ch04
+  ...

+Each mbr data file is made up of 2,027,520 mbr packets.
+The mbr packet is 1056 bytes long.
+The first 32 bytes in mbr packet is the header which stores information like Observation ID, Source Name, Local Oscillator (LO) frequency, GPS count, packet count, etc. and the structure of its header is shown in Figure 1.1.
+The 1024 bytes after the header contain raw voltage data sampled at 33 MHz.
+Of these 1024, 512 bytes are for X polarization and Y polarization each.

 <p align="center">
   <img src="readmeImages/mbrPacket.png"/>